 They shine a light on your blind spots.
 They encourage you to follow through.
 They will cheer you on so you can stay committed.
 That means you are focused, minimizing distractions, and reaching your goals faster!

 2. ALLOWS YOU TO VENT TO SOMEONE WHO GETS IT

 Being a business owner is not easy.
-Many of us work from home.
+Many of us work from home (especially in light of recent events).
 Technology today allows us to connect via Facebook, Skype, or Zoom.
-You may go to networking meetings in your area or work from a coffee shop to be out among the living.
+But prior to COVID-19, you may have gone to networking meetings in your area or worked from a coffee shop to be out among the living.

 Ultimately, being an entrepreneur means our business and personal lives are intertwined.
 What’s going on in our life can impact our business and vice versa.

 You want to feel comfortable with your accountability partner to talk about it all.
 You want someone you can vent to about your struggles.
 And you want someone who is there to celebrate your wins.